oubino/z_disk/README.md

 3. Ilastik segmentation

+    1. Create an empty folder called segmentations in output folder (this is where we will save the output from Ilastik)
-Create a new project Other workflows > Pixel classification & Object classification
+    2. Open Ilastik and create a new project Other workflows > Pixel classification & Object classification
+    3. Load in the images from Output > Images
+    4. If necessary to better visualise the images

-Load in the images, if necessary right click the image and click edit properties
+        1. Right click the image and click edit properties

-Change normalize display to True
+        2. Change normalize display to True

-Keep range 0 to 1 and click ok
+        3. Keep range 0 to 1 and click ok

-Follow through the workflow
+    5. Follow through the rest of the workflow

-Once have labelled the points in object classification then can export the labels
+    6. Once have labelled the points in Object Classification then can export the labels

-By right clicking and click export labels and change the name to have the same name as the input file
+        a.
+Right click on labels and click export labels
+        b.
+Change the name to match the name of the file
+        c.
+Choose file type numpy
+        d.
+Save in segmentations folder
+        e.
+Repeat for each image

 4. image_and_seg_to_pointcloud
     - Combine each segmentation with the original .txt file to extract the localisations and return data in desired output format